 - Check out the bus or tube for inter-town journeys.
 You can also buy cheaper advance rail tickets for UK holidays instead of driving.

 - Each fully occupied bus in our towns and cities can remove the equivalent of up to 75 cars from the road.
 It’s for this reason that choosing bus is already a positive choice for air quality – and even more so if that bus is retrofitted to meet emissions standards.

 - Use public transport for the longer journeys.
 We have eight Central line stations and a rail station in the District, TfL red buses in Loughton, Buckhurst Hill and Chigwell areas and inter-town bus routes managed by Essex County Council.
 The more these are used, the more services will be protected and improve.

 - Take care of your car.
 If you need to drive, avoiding unnecessary braking and acceleration, keeping tyres inflated and the engine well maintained will mean you waste less fuel saving money and also producing less emissions.

 - Consider fully electric models if you’re looking to buy or lease a new vehicle.
 Technology, grant funding and new financing/leasing models are pushing down the cost of vehicles and the average vehicle range is now around 200 miles making range anxiety a thing of the past, plus refuelling and servicing costs are cheaper.
 To find charging locations near you see zap map for more information.
-You can get help to install a charge point at home through the Electric Vehicle Homecharge Scheme.
+You may be eligible for help to install a charge point at home through the EV chargepoint grant

 - Try car sharing.
 Journeys with colleagues or friends halve your emissions and fuel bill.
 See LiftShare for more information on car sharing in the Essex area and your employer may have their own scheme.